essentialkaos/redis-monitor-top/readme.md

 #### Prebuilt binaries

-You can download prebuilt binaries for Linux and OS X from [EK Apps Repository](https://apps.kaos.io/redis-monitor-top/latest).
+You can download prebuilt binaries for Linux from [EK Apps Repository](https://apps.kaos.io/redis-monitor-top/latest).

 ### Usage